operationalservices/jujucharm-salt-minion/README.md

 # Usage

-This is a stand-alone Salt Minion charm.
+This is a subordinated Salt Minion charm.

 Deploy the service:

     juju deploy salt-minion
-    juju add-relation salt-minion another-service
+    juju set salt-minion salt-master="<IP of the salt master server>" juju add-relation salt-minion another-service